vladimir-popov/labyrinth/CODE_CONVENTION.md

    struct another_struct;
    typedef struct another_struct Another_Struct;
    ```
- - Type aliases for **domain** entities should be named in Snake_Case with capital first letters.
  - Type aliases for util structures may be an abbreviation:
    ```c
    typedef struct {